-In the case of standard MC, a hard kinematic configuration is generated on a eventby-event basis, and it is subsequently showered and hadronized.
+In the case of standard MC, a hard kinematic configuration is generated on a event-by-event basis, and it is subsequently showered and hadronized.
 In the case of MC@NLO, all of the hard kinematic configurations are generated in advance, and stored in a file (which we call event file - see sect.
-3.1); the event file is then read by HERWIG, which showers and hadronizes each hard configuration.
-Since version 2.0, the events are handled by the "Les Houches" generic user process interface [18] (see ref.
+3.1); the event file is then read by

+HERWIG, which showers and hadronizes each hard configuration.
+Since version 2.0, the events are handled by the "Les Houches" generic user process interface [17] (see ref.
 [2] for more details).
 Therefore, in MC@NLO the reading of a hard configuration from the event file is equivalent to the generation of such a configuration in the standard MC.

 The signal to HERWIG that configurations should be read from an event file using the Les Houches interface is a negative value of the process code IPROC; this accounts for the negative values in table 1.
-In the case of heavy quark pair, Higgs, Higgs in association with a W or Z, and lepton pair (through Z/γ^ exchange) production, the codes are simply the negative of those for the corresponding standard HERWIG MC processes.
+In the case of heavy quark pair, Higgs, and lepton pair (through $Z/\gamma^$ exchange) production, the codes are simply the negative of those for the corresponding standard HERWIG MC processes.
 Where possible, this convention will be adopted for additional MC@NLO processes.
-Consistently with what happens in standard HERWIG, by subtracting 10000 from IPROC one generates the same processes as in table 1, but eliminates the underlying event1.
+Consistently with what happens in standard HERWIG, by subtracting 10000 from IPROC one generates the same processes as in table 1, but eliminates the underlying event.